DESCRIBING DATA GRAPHICALLY

 There are many, many other options as well, which you can examine by looking at

-the help page for this function: ?hist.
+the help page for this function: type ?hist.

 R also incorporates many functions for data smoothing, including kernel